Kevin-Lago/java-guide/03-intermediate_java/06-algorithms/README.md

 > In computer science, the time complexity is the computational complexity that describes the amount of computer time it takes to run an algorithm. - [Wikipedia](https://en.wikipedia.org/wiki/Time_complexity)

+- Time Complexity can be split by [Best, Worst and Average](https://en.wikipedia.org/wiki/Best,_worst_and_average_case) runtimes.

 - Big O notation represents the [Worst-case Complexity](https://en.wikipedia.org/wiki/Worst-case_complexity) of an algorithm.
 - Constant Time: O(1)
 - Logarithmic Time: O(log n) or O(ln n)
 - Linear Time: O(n)